Denomica/Denomica.Cosmos.Extensions/Denomica.Cosmos.Extensions/readme.md

 ### v1.2.0

 Introduced a set of model classes that you can use as base for your data model classes when storing data in Cosmos DB.
 Read more about data modelling support on the [wiki](https://github.com/Denomica/Denomica.Cosmos.Extensions/wiki/Data-Modelling).

+### v1.2.1

+Added support for more advanced format strings in the `PartitionKeyPropertyAttribute`.